junedu416/react-gym-app/README.md

 - **Code Review**
 - **Done**

 During the planning period, team members have held meetings to discuss necessary tasks for our application, assign its priority and its estimate due date.
-Specific details about how each card should be created and labelled are outlined on trello to ensure that all team members are following the same rule when creating a new card;
+Specific details about how each card should be created and labelled are outlined on trello to ensure that all team members are following the same procedure when creating a new card;

 ![Trello: How to Create a Card](docs/img/Trello-create-card.png "Creating Trello Card")
 ![Trello: Card power ups](docs/img/Trello-powerups.png "Assigning Card Power Ups")